 In the above example, the policyholder “doubles up” by purchasing one term life insurance policy to cover mortgage protection, so the family can continue living in the home without fear of having to cover mortgage costs and a separate term life policy meant to cover basic household and life expenses .

 Another approach is buying three life insurance policies and possibly paying less than a large single life insurance policy might cost.

 The strategy is called “laddering.”
 Instead of buying one large life insurance policy for $1 million, for example, the policyholder might buy three smaller, term life insurance policies that equal $1 million, each for a different term.
+For example:

 • A 10-year term life policy for $500,000 worth of coverage.